scottstanfield/newmac/readme.md

 Sidebar       | × AirDrop
 Sidebar       | ✓ (your home) and drag to the top in the finder menu Sidebar       | ✓ Hard Disks
-Advanced      | ✓ Show all filename extensions\* Advanced      | ✓ Keep folders on top
+Advanced      | ✓ Show all filename extension‡ Advanced      | ✓ Keep folders on top
 Advanced      | When performing search (Search the current folder)

-**Notes**
-* `CMD + SHIFT + .` will toggle hidden files on and off
+Note:

 † AirDrop and AllMyFiles are accessible from the Finder "Go" menu.
 They're used too infrequently to deserve a top spot.
+‡ `CMD + SHIFT + .` will toggle hidden files on and off

-My order in the Finder pane (you can drag to re-order items):
+Favorites order in the Finder pane (you can drag to re-order items):

 1. Home
 2. Desktop